w-y/jerrymarker/README.md

 Jerrymarker.js is a template engine in javascript, just like a [freemarker](http://freemarker.org/) which is written in java.

-Jerrymarker = javascript + freemarker-- on same day.
+Jerrymarker = javascript + freemarker-- on some day.

 We are tired of coding in freemarker and then swiching to another js template for the ajax parts, so why not a combination of both.